marwai/DevOps/DevOps/Week 2/SQL.md

 ##  Objectives
-	• Understand database  terminology
+* Understand database  terminology
-	• Build an SQL database
+* Insert some common data into the database
-	• Insert some common data into the database
+* List various database tools in commo use
-	• List various database tools in commo use
+* Compare and explain the different database structure
-	• Compare and explain the different database structure
+* Build an SQL database
-	• Explain a simple relational database structure
+* Explain a simple relational database structure

 	We must be able to structure tables to contain the right type of information, so that we can query it.